AmazingK2k3/AmazingK2k3/README.md

 ## I'm a Student

 - 🔭 I’m currently working on a python project
-- 🌱 I’m currently learning everything that gets me curious.
+- 🌱 I’m currently learning everything that gets me curious:)
 - ⚡ Fun fact: I love to Sketch and Solve Rubik's cubes

 ### Connect with me: